 This worries me for an abscess, a fistula, or both.
 This should prompt immediate evaluation by a physician as treatment requires incision and drainage and anti-biotic therapy.

-STD with Herpes, Chlamydia, or Gonorrhea:
+Anal or rectal Herpes, Chlamydia, or Gonorrhea:

 A diagnosis can be made based on a compatible clinical history and examination.
 A rectal swab should be obtained to confirm the disease.
 This require appropriate specimen collection kits available at a gastroenterologists office.
 Empiric treatment is reasonable if suspicion is high.
 Treatment is a single oral dose of Azithromycin and an intramuscular injection of Ceftriaxone.
 However, if the swabs are negative an alternative pathology should be sought, such as proctitis.